rossvolkmann/mmap-coding-challenge/README.md

 # How to run this code

 mmap is a single file C solution compiled for Ubuntu 22.04.1 LTS.
 You may want to recompile it using the provided Makefile.
-If you are running this on a Mac or Windows machine you will need to manually compile mmap.c with the following gcc commands:
+If you are running this on a Mac or Windows machine you will need to manually compile mmap.c with the following gcc command:

-$
+$ gcc mmap.c -lm -o mmap